 Suitable for both sweet and savory moods and easy to throw together in minutes, breakfast quinoa is pretty much the perfect weekday morning meal — even when it’s not served oatmeal-style.

-Sweetened with honey, mashed banana, and vanilla extract, it tastes like a decadent dessert but makes for an awesome pre- or post-workout snack or easy breakfast.
+Sweetened with honey, mashed banana, and vanilla extract, it tastes like a decadent dessert, but it makes for an awesome pre- or post-workout snack or easy breakfast.
 For a little crunch, top with cacao nibs or chopped pistachios.

 Skip the lattes and have it with breakfast for an impressive 22 grams of protein.
-Refreshing ginger will wake up your taste buds while easing sore muscles after a tough a.m. workout.
+Refreshing ginger will wake up your taste buds while easing sore muscles after a tough morning workout.

 Made with coconut oil, dates, shredded coconut, and nuts, this recipe looks as incredible as it tastes.
-Top with fresh berries for an extra fancy feel (and to boost your antioxidant intake), and make sure to save extra for the weekends, when you have a little extra time to cook.
+Top with fresh berries for an extra fancy feel (and to boost your antioxidant intake).
+Make sure to save extra for the week, when you have little time to cook.

 Try opting for this breakfast quinoa, which uses coffee, coconut water, vegan chocolate chips, and a coconut cream topping to create a treat that’s arguably better than the sugar-laden coffee shop favorite.
 (Hey, we say splurge on milk chocolate chips if you feel like it!)

 The grain is cooked in vanilla almond milk and then gets mixed into a fresh blueberry smoothie.
 Top with almonds you’ve toasted while the quinoa was cooking for a breakfast that’s full of fiber, protein, and pretty colors.

 All you need are a few good ingredients to make breakfast seem special.
 Here, the blogger sticks to the basics.
-Tip: Make a large pot of quinoa ahead of time to keep the cook time to five minutes (or less)!
+Tip: Make a large pot of quinoa ahead of time to keep the cook time to five minutes or less!

 We love that this recipe uses fresh herbs along with an easy, stovetop stewed berry mix, to get a flavor those other cereals wish they had.
-Top with chia seeds for an extra energy and antioxidant boost.
+Top with chia seeds for an extra health boost.

 When you need a quinoa fix but are short on time, this recipe is clutch.
 While the total cooking time depends on your microwave, you’ll have a hot breakfast in less than 10 minutes with little hands-on time.

 You may be over the pumpkin craze, but it’s still a fun (and healthy) flavor to cook with.
 Use pumpkin purée, maple syrup, pumpkin pie spice, chopped pecans, and uncooked quinoa in this dish, and you’ll remember why it’s such a popular trend — whether it’s fall or not.

 Have breakfast ready when the alarm goes off with this overnight quinoa.
 The instructions couldn’t be easier: Dump everything in a jar, stir, and refrigerate.
 Coconut milk gives this a luxuriously creamy texture, and maple syrup or a couple dashes of Stevia sweeten things up.

 But what makes this recipe special is the addition of maple syrup, the coconut trifecta (coconut oil, coconut milk, and shredded coconut), and our favorite antioxidant source: blueberries.
 For extra protein, top with a tablespoon of chia or hemp seeds.

 We’re game for pretty much anything covered in melted peanut butter.
 This quinoa dish is cooked in coconut milk (though any milk will do), vanilla, and a dash of sweet spices, and topped with apples, creamy PB, and a handful of pecans.

 Fresh baked banana bread not only smells like a dream, but it also tastes like one.
-Unfortunately it isn’t always the healthiest (with added sugars and butter galore) and isn’t ideal for those avoiding gluten.
+Unfortunately, it isn’t always the healthiest (with added sugars and butter galore) and isn’t ideal for those avoiding gluten.

 This recipe is for the dairy lovers.
 Made with regular milk, organic grains, agave, toasted pecans, and seasonal berries, it tastes like a healthier version of berry crisp.
 If breakfast isn’t your thing, serve as dessert with a small scoop of ice cream on top.
 Yum.

 Bisquick’s getting the boot: You won’t turn back to the boxed stuff after making these.
 A mix of whole-wheat pastry and all-purpose flours ensure these pancakes aren’t too dense or cake-like.

 These pancakes are what you need after an intense morning workout or to prepare for a long day.
 They get a double whammy of protein from cooked quinoa and Greek yogurt.

 With whole-wheat flour, flaxseeds, quinoa, and fresh apple slices, each cake is packed with flavor and nutrition — and ready in just minutes.
 Top with maple syrup, more chopped apples, and cinnamon, or just gobble down as is.

 Bananas and honey satisfy a sweet tooth; quinoa, PB, and chia seeds bring on the protein; and zucchini adds moisture and a smidge of veggies (every bite counts, right?).
-Eat these as you dash to work for a no-muss, no-fuss make-ahead breakfast.
+Eat these as you dash to work for a no-muss, no-fuss, make-ahead breakfast.

 Not only do these bites make a terrific grab-and-go breakfast, they also do double duty as a mid-afternoon snack.
-Bananas naturally sweeten things up; adding creamy peanut butter means you’ll be full for hours.
+Bananas naturally sweeten things up.
+Adding creamy peanut butter means you’ll be full for hours.
 These make a big enough batch to share or save for the rest of the week.

 It’s enough to forget that they’re also full of protein and fiber.
 Brown these in the pan and top with a dripping poached egg for an impressive weekend breakfast.

 Broil tomatoes for a few minutes, toss cooked quinoa with cheese, then top with an egg and those gorgeous charred tomatoes.
 So much flavor, such little effort — just the way we like it.

 After all, when spinach, tomatoes, olives, oregano, quinoa, and feta all party together, what can go wrong?
-Eat these chilled or reheated; you’ll love them either way.
+Eat these chilled or reheated.
+You’ll love them either way.